simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 - Functions
     - serverless
     - Can edit in browser
-    - meant for small pieces of execution
+    - meant for small pieces of code execution
     - 1M executions free
     - upload code, no configuration of software needed
 - Azure Container Instances
     - fast/easy way to deploy containers
     - containers
         - package entire software environment into container
+        - Virtualised environment, reference to OS
+        - Unlike VM, don't manage OS
     - reduce overheads on promoting software/changes through environments
     - ACI
         - quickest way to get a container created (under a minute)
         - Not great scalability
+        - Supports Docker containers
 - Azure Kubernetes Service
     - like ACI, but has ability to scale
     - based on Google's Kubernetes
+        - complete orchestration service for containers with distributed architectures and large volumes of containers

 ## Networking
 - Virtual Network (VNet)